LSU QB Joe Burrow nearing end of first season; "He's the John Wayne guy. Nothing bothers him"

 Don't expect a cowboy hat and boots.

-That's not exactly Burrow's style.
+That's not Burrow's style.

 "He's always wearing those Looney Toon pullovers," placekicker Cole Tracy said.
 "I remember during camp, he was wearing pajamas to the dining hall.
 And we're just like, 'What?
 This guy.'"